mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Even though you attain enlightenment, it is not enough, because it must be something *alive* in each of us, individually.
 At that time it is called enlightenment.
 So enlightenment is what?
 Enlightenment is really your life, which is alive day after day.
 It’s really close.
 That is enlightenment.

 In order to see this, we have to have clear eyes.
-Dogen really emphasizes that point.
+Dōgen really emphasizes that point.

 #### 56:30